 Studying Social Policy and Social Work in Germany

-Social work is about helping people - in everyday life as well as in problem situations
+Social work is about supporting people - in everyday life as well as in acute problem situations

 That is what it’s about